shred/acme4j/src/doc/docs/index.md

     The Java module name is `org.shredzone.acme4j.utils`.

 acme4j-example
 :   This module only contains [an example code](https://shredzone.org/maven/acme4j/acme4j-example/apidocs/src-html/org/shredzone/acme4j/ClientTest.html) that demonstrates how to get a certificate with _acme4j_.
+It depends on `acme4j-client` and `acme4j-utils`.
 It is not useful as a dependency in other projects.

 acme4j-it
 :   [`acme4j-it`](https://mvnrepository.com/artifact/org.shredzone.acme4j/acme4j-it/latest) mainly serves as integration test suite for _acme4j_ itself.
 It is not really useful as a dependency in other projects.
 However if you write own integration tests using [pebble](https://github.com/letsencrypt/pebble) and [pebble-challtestsrv](https://hub.docker.com/r/letsencrypt/pebble-challtestsrv), you may find the [`challtestsrv` configuration client](https://shredzone.org/maven/acme4j/acme4j-it/apidocs/org/shredzone/acme4j/it/BammBammClient.html) useful in your project.